svdbusse/SemiAnnualChat/_posts/2019/2019-06-03-OrgUnitPath-G.-Suite-Azure-AD-Provisioning.md

 Easy, I thought.
 I'll use Azure AD's user provisioning capabilities to provision users directly from Azure AD.
 A great cloud to cloud integration, with no middleware dependencies.

-Spinning up a demo tenant, within a couple of hours I had provisioning up and running, but I needed to find a method of provisioning users into the correct Organization Unit in G. Suite, rather than into the root of the OU structure.

-To achieve this, I'd need to configure an Attribute mapping that sets the "orgUnitPath" user attribute in G. Suite as the account is created/updated.

 ## Prerequisites:
-* Azure AD Premium Plan 1 or 2
+* Azure AD Subscription
-* G. Suite (Education or Business) tenant
+* G. Suite (Education or Business) Subscription
 * User provisioning from Azure AD to G. Suite configured - for details follow this tutorial on [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/google-apps-provisioning-tutorial).
 * Understanding of the [G. Suite Admin SDK](https://developers.google.com/admin-sdk/directory/v1/guides/manage-users)

 **Note**: You will need to configure a second G. Suite Enterprise Application to configure provisioning in, this is a [known issue](https://github.com/MicrosoftDocs/azure-docs/issues/7763#issuecomment-398932730).

+Spinning up a demo tenant, within a couple of hours I had provisioning up and running, but I needed to find a method of provisioning users into the correct Organization Unit in G. Suite, rather than into the root of the OU structure.

+To achieve this, I'd need to configure an attribute mapping that sets the "orgUnitPath" user attribute in G. Suite when the account is created/updated.

 ## Configuring Attribute Mappings